 Replacing missing teeth is essential for optimum oral health and self-confidence.
 When the teeth aren’t replaced, it can be difficult to enjoy nutritious but hard-to-chew foods.
 Speaking can be difficult, too, and a person’s self-confidence can easily crumble.
 If you want your smile’s functionality and appearance to succeed, you need an effective restorative dentistry solution.
-Traditional solutions like crowns, bridges, or dentures can help, but they have their limits.
+Traditional solutions like dental crowns, bridges, or dentures can help, but they have their limits.
 Dental implants, on the other hand, are different.
 Dental implants are the latest, most permanent tooth replacement option available today.
 At South Shore Dental Care in Massapequa, we can both place and restore your dental implants, meaning you can go through the entire process under the care of just one dental team.
 Afterwards, you can look forward to enjoying a naturally strong smile that could easily last for the rest of your life without ever needing adjustments.

-Traditional crowns, bridges, and dentures replace your missing tooth (or teeth,) but they don’t do anything to replace your missing root(s).
+Traditional dental crowns, bridges, and dentures replace your missing tooth (or teeth,) but they don’t do anything to replace your missing root(s).
 Dental implants are different.
 They’re actually structured like a natural tooth, with a crown on top and a titanium post underneath.
 Dental implants use these titanium posts to act as tooth roots, holding a custom-made and custom-shaded crown, partial, or even full denture in place.
 The result is greater stability and a greater fit.

 Beyond this, dental implants have several other benefits as an effective tooth replacement option: